 Here are my top 5 tips on how to make water more interesting which will ultimately help you to drink more and stay hydrated!

-1) INFUSE your Water with Fruit: I found this fab Infruition Sport water bottle pictured above in Joy (whilst searching for dresses of all things!), which allows you to ‘infuse’ your water with natural fruit flavours.
+1) INFUSE your Water with Fruit: I found this fab Infruition water bottle pictured above in Joy, which allows you to ‘infuse’ your water with natural fruit flavours.
 Keeping a bottle of water with you at all times (fruit infused or not!) is an easy way to keep your fluid levels topped up during the day.
 Aim to re-fill your bottle at least 2-3 times over the day; morning, afternoon and evening!

 My favourite fruit based infusion combinations that I’ve tried so far are: